sleepingkingstudios/incunabulum/systems/5e/feats.md

 You have deepened your studies as an artificer.
 You learn one artificer infusion.
 Whenever you gain a level, you can replace the artificer infusion you learned with a new one.

 You can select this feat multiple times.
 Each time you do so, you learn one additional artificer infusion.
 In addition, every second time you take this feat, your maximum number of infused items increases by 1.

+### Extra Sorcery

+*Prerequisite: Sorcery Points feature*

+You have learned to tap deeper into your wellspring of magic.
+You gain a number of additional sorcery points equal to your proficiency bonus.

 ### Fey Bloodline